 NGTax

-Taxonomy - the science of defining and naming groups of biological organisms based on shared characteristics - faced a significant crisis in the last decades and nowadays a rejuvenation of this discipline is required.
+Taxonomy – from the Greek τάξις (táxis, “arrangement”) and νόμος (nómos, “law”) - the science of defining and naming groups of biological organisms based on shared characteristics - faced a significant crisis in the last decades and nowadays a rejuvenation of this discipline is required.

-NGTax will explore and expand this rationale establishing an international network of organisations across three continents.
-The consortium will work on a joint research programme in Next Generation Taxonomy of ciliates and their symbionts, constituting a holobiontic unit.
-The proposed approach is strongly multidisciplinary including classical morphological analyses, ultrastructure, molecular tools, genomics and bioinformatics.
+NGTax will explore and expand this rationale, establishing an international network of organisations across three continents.
+The consortium will work on a joint research programme on the Next Generation Taxonomy of ciliates and their symbionts, which constitute a holobiontic unit.
+The proposed approach is strongly multidisciplinary, including classical morphological analyses, ultrastructure, molecular tools, genomics and bioinformatics.

 NGTax will pursue following central objectives: